France : Safety by City

 - Visas - Most countries do not need a visa to enter France, for any stays shorter than 90 days.
 Any longer than that, you might need to acquire a visa.
 EU nationals can stay (and work) in France for as long as they like.
 Make sure your passport is valid for at least six months past your planned date of return.
 If you are not sure about your visa status, contact your local French embassy.

 - Currency - Euro is the official currency for Bordeaux.
 You can find ATMs at every airport, most train stations and on every other street corner in all towns and cities.
 Credit cards are widely accepted throughout the country.

 - Weather - The climate of Bordeaux is mild and rainy, being influenced by the Atlantic Ocean.
-The is a great deal of rainfall in Bordeaux, even in the driest month.
+There is a great deal of rainfall in Bordeaux, even in the driest months.

 - Airports - Bordeaux–Mérignac Airport is the international airport serving Bordeaux.
 It is situated in the commune of Mérignac, some 12 km west of Bordeaux.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bordeaux, since it covers not only medical problems but also theft and loss of valuables.